CapstonePES/.github/README.md

-# This is a repo to change the organization's Readme.
+This repo changes the organisation's readme. ( The one on the main page )